Skip to content

 Mohammad Sami is a right-arm medium-fast Pakistani bowler.
 Sami is considered one of the best fast bowlers of all time after Shoaib Akhtar and Waqar Younis.

-He is the only bowler who got a hat trick in all three formats and is well-known for his yorkers and spinners.
+He is the only bowler who has got a hat trick in all three formats and is well-known for his yorkers and spinners.

 He was initially called Malcolm Marshall by Imran Khan.